Search for Extraterrestrial Intelligence

 Imagine what we could learn if we received signals from an advanced civilization.
 Imagine the benefits to science, engineering, medicine, the arts, and philosophy.

 Carl Sagan vigorously promoted SETI.
 His position was endorsed by many other eminent scientists.
+Jill Tarter devoted her career to SETI.

 SETI course at UCLA

 Students can learn valuable workplace skills (telecommunications, computer science, signal processing, statistical analysis) in the context of SETI.
 I am teaching a course in which students obtain and analyze data from large radio telescopes.
+Watch our video about the course.

 How you can help